 Properly baked dwarf bread is always made by a lethal chef.
 Used less as a food and more as a weapon, its main ingredient is apparently gravel, and it takes fifteen saw blades to cut off a tiny slice of it.
 Its most useful purpose when used as rations is to make everything else look edible.
 Note that this is intentional on their part, and they can cook other dishes that are perfectly edible to any race (at least, if you don't mind rat).

 Subverted by the Vimes household; Lady Sybil is a bad cook, but Sam has spent so much time eating low-quality food on the streets of Ankh-Morpork that he actually enjoys it.
 As long as he can pick out the lettuce.
 Or any of the vegetables.
 And the fruit, too, for that matter.
 His favorite foodgroup is Burnt Crunchy Bits...

 Albert counts too, but it's not so important when you're the cook in Death's household.
 He firmly believes in grease, fat and black gritty bits, and is the inventor and sole eater of fried porridge.
 It eats spoons.

-The numerous Dibbler copies also have their own barely edible wares: Disembowel-Meself-Honourably Dibhala's funny-colored antique eggs, Al-Jiblah's highly suspicious cous-cous, the terrible yak-butter tea made by May-I-Never-Achieve Enlightenment Dibhlang and the unmentionable blubber of May-I-Be-Kicked-Into-My-Own-Ice-Hole Dibooki (main ingredient: exploded whale), the green beer of Swallow-Me-Own-Blowdart Dlang-Dlang and the meat pie floater in pea soup with tomato sauce (regional speciality of the last continent).
+The numerous Dibbler copies also have their own barely edible wares: Disembowel-Meself-Honourably Dibhala's funny-colored antique eggs, Al-Jiblah's highly suspicious cous-cous, the terrible yak-butter tea made by May-I-Never-Achieve Enlightenment Dibhlang and the unmentionable blubber of May-I-Be-Kicked-Into-My-Own-Ice-Hole Dibooki (main ingredient: exploded whale), the green beer of Swallow-Me-Own-Blowdart Dlang-Dlang and Fair Go Dibbler's meat pie floater in pea soup with tomato sauce (regional specialty of XXXX).